List of citrus soft drinks: Hannaford Mountain Lion

-HEB Citrus Rush
+H-E-B Citrus Rush

-HEB Citrus Rush is distributed by Texas grocery chain H-E-B. H-E-B has compared the soda to Mountain Dew as a part of its “Texas Showdown” campaign.
+H-E-B Citrus Rush is distributed by Texas grocery chain H-E-B. H-E-B has compared the soda to Mountain Dew as a part of its “Texas Showdown” campaign.

 Hillbilly Holler

 Hillbilly Holler is a generic version of Mountain Dew sold at Fareway stores.
 Rather than being a direct play on the name Mountain Dew, this name and some other generics make reference to the song, Good Old Mountain Dew, which praises the moonshine brewed in the Appalachian Mountains.
 Hillbilly and Holler are words referring to Appalachian Mountain life.
 The taste falls somewhere between Mello Yello and Mountain Dew.

 Kickapoo Joy Juice

 Kickapoo Joy Juice is a citrus-flavored soft drink brand owned by the Monarch Beverage Company.
 The name was introduced in Li'l Abner, a comic strip that ran from 1934 through 1977.

 Kountry Mist

 Kountry Mist is the generic version of Mountain Dew sold at Winn-Dixie stores.